What to do in Saigon at night?

-There were some cruises and floating restaurants on Saigon river at that time, but it was easy to spot Bonsai cruise after a short walk.
+There were some cruises and floating restaurants on the Saigon river at that time, but it was easy to spot Bonsai cruise after a short walk.

 The team welcomed us on board with smiles, and we received our welcome drinks shortly after.

 The cruise was on time and departed sharply at 7:15 pm.
-Before Bonsai cruise departed, the staff gave us guidance on safety protocols.
+Before the Bonsai cruise departed, the staff gave us guidance on safety protocols.

 This dining experience gave us an excellent opportunity to avoid the hustle and bustle and emerge ourselves into nature in the heart of the city.

-On the journey of Bonsai cruise, we could spot some famous attractions such as Landmark 81 and Bitexco tower.
+On the journey of the Bonsai cruise, we could spot some famous attractions such as Landmark 81 and Bitexco tower.

 Although it was dark, we could also see Thanh Da peninsula – an oasis in the heart of Saigon.

 At the end of the journey, the cruise head back to Nha Rong Harbor – one of the essential Vietnamese historic venues as the starting point of Uncle Ho’s mission to liberate the country.